 WHY THESE CASES WILL NOW BE EASIER TO SETTLE

 What does it mean?
-Well, it is going to make settling these cases a lot easier.
+Well, it will make settling these cases a lot easier.
 Why?
 Now we have a new warning.
 I’ll bet these cases eventually get divided for settlement purposes in cases where the injury was before the warning and cases where the injury was after the warning.

 TESTOSTERONE THERAPY – WHAT’S IT ABOUT?